ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 {:beta}
 <!--#/istutorial#-->

 In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying an image classification application.
-You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} components - applications, jobs to the project.
+You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} components - applications and jobs to the project.
 You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} components.
 You will also understand the auto-scaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.
 {:shortdesc}

 {{site.data.keyword.codeenginefull_notm}} provides a platform to unify the deployment of all of your container-based applications.
 Whether those applications are functions, traditional 12-factor apps, batch workloads(run-to-completion) or any other container-based workloads, if they can be bundled into a container image, then {{site.data.keyword.codeengineshort}} can host and manage them for you - all on a Kubernetes-based infrastructure.
 And {{site.data.keyword.codeengineshort}} does this without the need for you to learn, or even know about, Kubernetes.
 The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure needed to host it.
 It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).